Skip to main content?

 Podcast

-Crisis in Climate, Crisis in Design Kian Goh is an Assistant Professor of Urban Planning at the University of California Los Angeles whose research focuses on the intersections of ecological design, spatial justice and climate change.
-Goh’s work is known for centering racial and social justice within the climate change conversation.
+Crisis in Climate, Crisis in Design Dr. Kian Goh, RA, Ph.D., is an Assistant Professor of Urban Planning at UCLA Luskin School of Public Affairs.
+She researches the relationships between urban ecological design, spatial politics, and social mobilization in the context of climate change and global urbanization.

 13 | How to Design a School for $200